igrishaev/blog/open-source.md

 -- [PG.bin](https://github.com/igrishaev/pg-bin) is library to parse Postgres COPY dumps made in binary format.
 Zero deps, various strategies to handle json(b) types.
 The API is easy to use and extend.

+-- [Any](https://github.com/igrishaev/any) is a number of smart objects that equal to anything you want.
+Quite useful for test.